trobol/seating-chart/README.md

 ## Installation

-1. `git clone https://git.lcdi/Programmers/seating-chart -b node`
+1. `git clone https://git.lcdi/Programmers/seating-chart -b rewrite`
 2. `cd seating-chart`
 3. `npm install` or if you prefer to use yarn, `yarn install`
+4. `openssl req -nodes -new -x509 -keyout server.key -out server.cert` to generate a self-signed certificate.
+5. Paste `chrome://flags/#allow-insecure-localhost` into chrome and enable the setting (or allow self-signed certs on whatever browser you prefer)

 ### ESLint